alexch/alexch.github.com/dolores/dogarea.md

 Lindsay's motto for the park renovation has been, "More benches, no fences."
 Without a reasonable dog area, we will get the opposite.

-# What makes a good dog area plan?
+# What makes a good dog area?

 * Bigger is better
   * more exercise, more varied dog play